Make-Up (Japanese band)

 Make-Up (stylized as MAKE—UP) was a Japanese hard rock and heavy metal band formed in 1983.
-The band became very famous in Japan for their work on the theme songs for the anime Saint Seiya.
+The band became known in Japan for their work on the theme songs for the anime Saint Seiya.

 History

+MAKE-UP was formed in 1983.
+The name “MAKE-UP” was originally the name of a band formed by Akira Takasaki and Munetaka Higuchi of LOUDNESS, which Hiroaki Matsuzawa took over.

 In 1984 they performed their first show and released their first two albums: Howling Will and Straight Liner.

 In 1985, they released their third album Born to Be Hard and their fourth and final album Rock Legend of Boys & Girls.

 In 1986, the band was invited by Nippon Columbia to sing the Saint Seiya theme songs "Pegasus Fantasy" and "Blue Forever".
 "Pegasus Fantasy" came to be one of the most well-known anime opening songs of all time.

 After the Saint Seiya: Hit Kyokushū I soundtrack album, the band split up and each member followed their own solo careers.

 In 2004, Nippon Columbia released Memories of Blues: Make-Up 20th Anniversary, a box that included five CDs and a live DVD, but no new songs were recorded.

+Nobuo Yamada, the vocalist of Make-Up, died from cancer in 2025.